 Home

-The “Syndicat des Travailleurs du Jeu Vidéo” aims to constitute a friendship, solidarity and defense pact between all workers of the video games industry.
+The “Syndicat des Travailleureuses du Jeu Vidéo” (video game workers union) aims to constitute a friendship, solidarity and defense pact between all workers of the video games industry.

 Why a union?